Python for Formula Authors

 If the bindings are installed by invoking a setup.py, do something like:

 If the configure script takes a --with-python flag, it usually will not need extra help finding Python.
+However, if there are multiple Python formulae in the dependency tree, it may need help finding the correct one.

 If the configure and make scripts do not want to install into the Cellar, sometimes you can: